Neighbourhood shopping centres in Montreal: Dorval Gardens

-It was converted into an enclosed shopping centre in 1968.
+Dorval Gardens was converted into an enclosed shopping centre in 1968.
 In the 1970s, Dorval Gardens was surrounded with glass (save for Steinberg's and The Bay).
 In 1985, the mall was expanded into its current layout, doubling its number of stores: the original parts of the mall correspond to what is to the south or west of the enclosed walkway, including the spaces currently occupied by Maxi and Hudson's Bay; areas to the east or north of the walkway were added.
 These additions included a Pascal hardware store, which relocated from a nearby strip mall.

 The Pascal store was closed and emptied in 1991, before reopening as Zellers in October 1992.
 Zellers closed its doors on January 22, 2012.
 Walmart assumed the lease and remodelled the store before opening it to the public in September 2012.
 This location was not one of the 39 Zellers stores that Walmart Canada acquired from Target Canada at a similar time.

 In mid-1992, the Steinberg's supermarket became a Provigo despite the presence at the time of another grocery store with the same banner in the adjacent strip mall (located on 960 Herron Road).
 By late 1992, the Provigo at Dorval Gardens had been rebranded to its sister chain Maxi which remains to this day.

 A Dollarama operated for a number of years before closing in late 2009.
 After a one-year absence, Dollarama returned to the mall in the space of Pharmaprix which itself has relocated to Dollarama's former space.

 Sports Experts returned to the mall, opening November 1, 2012 and occupying the same space it did in the 2000s (formerly Cohoes in the 1990s and early 2000s).

 Hudson's Bay announced it will be permanently closing its store location at Dorval Gardens by September 2021, after 67 years of operation.

 Montreal

-1400 Sauvé Ouest (defunct)

-The mall formerly located at 1400 Sauvé Ouest was an indoor shopping centre anchored by Maxi and Canadian Tire.
-Over the years, it fell into disrepair and was finally demolished in 2017 in order to clear the land for a new mixed-used development.
-The new project is composed of 5 high-rise residential towers, with commercial space available on street level.